 This budget shall include:

-an administrative budget covering all management cost (in particular expenditure for secretariat work, translation, interpreting, publications, etc.).
+an administrative budget covering all management costs (in particular expenditure for secretariat work, translation, interpreting, publications, etc.).
 Travel expenses concerned with statutory meetings and scientific congresses are not covered if not approved by the Management Committee for special purposes;

 a special budget covering all the study costs occasioned by the scientific activities of the UIMC.

-The management costs shall be covered by the annual contribution of members and, if necessary, the study costs by a specific one from members.
+The management costs shall be covered by the annual contribution of members.

 15.2 The annual membership fee shall be set by the General Assembly on the basis of proposals from the Management Committee.

-Membership contributions shall be invoiced to members by in May of each calendar year and must be paid no later than the end of August of the calendar year.
+Membership contributions shall be invoiced to members by May of each calendar year and must be paid no later than the end of August of the calendar year.

 If the membership contribution has not been paid for two years the membership expires.